 This policy will be communicated to all stakeholders within The State Hospital via the intranet and through the staff bulletin.
 The Person Centred Improvement Service will facilitate communication with Patients.

-The Security, Resilience, Health & Safety Oversight Group will be responsible for the implementation and monitoring of this policy.
-This policy will be reviewed every three years or sooner if required.
+The Security and Resilience Group will be responsible for the implementation and monitoring of this policy.